 On April 3, 2024, by Resolution No. 2024-0085, the BPC adopted a proclamation of a local emergency relating to the on-going Tijuana River Valley transboundary pollution crisis.
 Since the adoption of the initial Emergency Proclamation, there have been multiple continuances of the local emergency by the Board due to the continued presence of transboundary flows and beach closures that are beyond the control of local resources, requiring substantial efforts and resources of the federal and state government.

-The most recent continuance was on May 6, 2025, by Resolution No. 2025-070, which continued the proclamation to July 5, 2025.
-However, the July Board meeting is scheduled to take place on July 15, 2025.
-This proclamation will expire unless continued by this action.
+The most recent continuance occurred on June 6, 2025, by Resolution No. 2025-071, at which time the Board continued the proclamation to August 5, 2025.
+However, the August